Timotej979/Homelab-infrastructure-terragrunt/README.md

 Finally there is support for the bare-metal setup, however this requires a correct server setup and configuration.

-Pull requests for features/modifications/suggestions are welcome for a better integration/abstraction mechanisms of IaC, since this repository is still in development and managed in my free time as a Bachelor's thesis project.
+Pull requests for features/modifications/suggestions are welcome for a better integration/abstraction mechanisms of IaC, since this repository is still in development and managed in my free time as a Master's thesis project.

 ## Roadmap progress of the project